 This feature was originally published in the Netherlands issue of These Football Times magazine.
-If you like it, consider purchasing the magazine and supporting independent journalism by clicking here.
+If you like it, consider purchasing the magazine and supporting independent journalism.

 IN THEORETICAL PHYSICS, there is an intriguing and important concept known as world lines; a particle’s world line is the pathway it takes in a four-dimensional space-time continuum, and it is not too far-fetched to imagine that as humans, we have a certain world line to each of our lives too.
 In as much, there is great complexity to our interactions when you visualise the world lines of everyone you meet as intersecting yours at some point, before meandering along in their own course.